Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.0.14 =
 * Fixed: Display issues with some themes
-* Added: Option to set allowed filetypes for uploads
+* Added: Option to modify allowed filetypes for uploads
 * Changed: Only the following filetypes can be uploaded by default: jpg, jpeg, gif, png, bmp, pdf
 * Changed: Hide page-navigation when there is only one page
 * Changed: Provide spanish translation updates via WordPress Updater